SaladTechnologies/salad-client/docs/ContainerGroupsAPI.md

 )

 func main() {
-	organizationName := "acme-corp" // string | Your organization name.
+	organizationName := "organizationName_example" // string | Your organization name.
 This identifies the billing context for the API operation and represents a security boundary for SaladCloud resources.
-The organization must be created before using the API, and you must be a member of the organization. projectName := "default" // string | Your project name.
+The organization must be created before using the API, and you must be a member of the organization. projectName := "projectName_example" // string | Your project name.
 This represents a collection of related SaladCloud resources.
 The project must be created before using the API. createContainerGroup := *openapiclient.NewCreateContainerGroup("Name_example", *openapiclient.NewCreateContainer("Image_example", *openapiclient.NewContainerResourceRequirements(int32(123), int32(123))), false, openapiclient.ContainerRestartPolicy("always"), int32(123)) // CreateContainerGroup |

 	configuration := openapiclient.NewConfiguration()